Snowflake-Labs/spcs-templates/user-metrics/tutorial - visualize_metrics_using_grafana/Introduction.md

 For more information, see [Metrics Overview](https://docs.snowflake.com/LIMITEDACCESS/snowpark-container-services/compute-pool-metrics-overview).

-In this tutorial, you will do the following in this tutorial:
+In this tutorial, you will do the following:

 1. **Set up the prerequisites:**  For this tutorial, you will need a compute pool to collect metrics.
-You will create a compute pool and start a service (echo_service, which is provided in Tutorial 1).
+You will create a compute pool and start a service (echo_service, which is provided in [Tutorial 1](https://docs.snowflake.com/developer-guide/snowpark-container-services/tutorials/tutorial-1)).

 2. **Create the metrics visualizer service:** Follow instructions in this tutorial to create this service.